wulffern/tt06-sar/docs/info.md

 A asynchronous custom digital logic performs a binary search to find the digital value.

 The comparator input has the net name SARP and SARN.
-Observe those to see how the SAR operates.
+Observe those in a simulation to see how the SAR operates.

 I would also recommend reading [A Compiled 9-bit 20-MS/s 3.5-fJ/conv.step SAR ADC in 28-nm FDSOI for Bluetooth Low Energy